Configuring the scope view

 Initiative to which the issue belongs to, if any.

-If you're using the default hierarchy configuration in Portfolio for Jira, initiatives would only display if you're viewing issues at the epic level.
+If you're using the default hierarchy configuration in Advanced Roadmaps, initiatives would only display if you're viewing issues at the epic level.

 Epic to which the issue belongs to, if any.

-If you're using the default hierarchy configuration in Portfolio for Jira, epics would only display if you're viewing issues at the story level.
+If you're using the default hierarchy configuration in Advanced Roadmaps, epics would only display if you're viewing issues at the story level.

 Label assigned to the issue, if any.